 Microsoft’s Active Directory is a very widely used access management system.
 It controls user accounts for Exchange Server, SharePoint Server, and just about every Microsoft product that requires user credentials.
 The service extends its competence out beyond the product catalog of Microsoft because it is used by many other software systems and guards access to network-connected devices.

-If you only have time to find out about the tools, here is our list of the ten best Active Directory management tools:
+Here is our list of the ten best Active Directory management tools:

 - IT Glue Cloud-based password manager and documentation management system.